Hey everyone-it’s been a spell. I’m glad to be writing again.

 The ways anxiety sucks are impossible to number, but if I picked three reasons it would be these: Anxiety sucks because anxiety is de-motivating, it robs today of its joy, and it’s just a tiny bit addictive.
 You know, like when you watch Human Centipede and you want to stop, but you just can’t.
 (Editor’s Note: DO NOT WATCH HUMAN CENTIPEDE).

-Right now, I just want to talk about how constricting, how suffocating, how demoralizing anxiety can be.
-Story time- I’ve been MIA from life for the past 3 as I’ve been wading through a labyrinthine haze of UWorld and First Aid.
+Right now, I just want to talk about how constricting, suffocating, and demoralizing anxiety can be.
+Story time- I’ve been MIA from life for the past three months as I’ve been wading through a labyrinthine haze of UWorld and First Aid.
 I had an original Step 1 date set for early June.
 As the day drew closer, I started getting anxious.
-I was sleeping 4 hours a night, vomiting before practice tests.
+I was sleeping four hours a night, vomiting before practice tests.
 My bowels were a mess.
 I don’t say this to garner sympathy, but to make it clear where I was at.

 And you know what I did instead of buckling down?
-I psyched myself out- I told myself I couldn’t do this- that I wasn’t improving (untrue), and that I should be ashamed for not working harder (maybe a little true).
-I felt it didn’t matter if I studied or not, so I started slacking- waking up later, studying fewer hours, less intensely.
-If that’s you, I want you to simply know- you can do it.
+I psyched myself out.
+I told myself that I couldn’t do this, that I wasn’t improving (untrue), and that I should be ashamed for not working harder (maybe a little true).
+I felt it didn’t matter if I studied or not, so I started slacking- waking up later, studying fewer hours, and studying less intensely.
+If that’s you, I want you to simply know that you can do it.
 Heck, if you’ve accomplished anything in your life, you know that you succeeded in part because you told yourself you could succeed.
 When you’re anxious, nothing seems worth it, your mind races, and what was once false starts becoming real.
 Anxiety inhibits us from reaching our full potential.

-What you not might know is the cure – humility.
+What you might not know is the cure – humility.
 Working harder doesn’t work.
 Talking yourself out of it doesn’t work.
 Humbly admitting that in your present state, you can’t do it- that works.
-You, being as anxious as you are, cannot and will not succeed.
+You cannot and will not succeed by being as anxious as you are.
 You have to accept reality.
 To me, that’s what humility is- seeing yourself precisely as you are-no better, no worse.
 I had to realize that yeah, I do suck right now.
-It’s a really hard thing to realize- that you’re broken and need help.
+It’s a really hard thing to realize that you’re broken and need help.

-Everyone I’ve ever seen get through their anxiety, they had to accept the world as it was at that moment, to admit they needed a hand.
+Everyone I’ve ever seen overcome their anxiety had to accept the world as it was at that moment and admit they needed a hand.
 It is never wrong to ask for help.
 To ask for help is, believe it or not, a sign of strength and courage.
 And I’m sorry, I wish I could give you a roadmap to humility, but I can’t.
-Maybe you’ll just break down in tears to your dad sitting in your sweaty Pontiac Vibe with broken a/c in the parking lot of a Panera.
+Maybe you’ll just break down in tears to your dad sitting in your sweaty Pontiac Vibe with broken A/C in the parking lot of a Panera.
 No?
 Just me?
 Okay, that’s cool.

 And you know what?
 Things got better.
-I moved my test date, took extra time to study, moved back home for a month.
+I moved my test date, took extra time to study, and moved back home for a month.
 Things got better.
 Suddenly, material that didn’t make any sense was going in.
-I believed I could succeed, I wasn’t sick, I was sleeping again.
-When test day rolled around, I felt like I might actually pass, or even reach my target.
+I believed I could succeed, I wasn’t sick, and I was sleeping again.
+When test day rolled around, I felt like I might actually pass or even reach my target.

 Be kind to yourself.
 Love others.